-All students pay a one-time registration fee along with associated tuition fees for each program, as stated on the enrollment agreement.
-The tuition fees include all instruction and student services.

-Penn Foster College offers affordable access to quality distance education programs and encourages students to visit the program-specific webpages to see all available tuition payment options.
-Students, are only contractually liable for one semester at a time.
+All students are charged a one-time registration fee as stated on your Enrollment Agreement.
+Current tuition fees for each program at the time of enrollment are stated on the enrollment agreement.
+The agreement lists the registration fee and the tuition for each semester.
+Students, however, are only contractually liable for one semester at a time.
 Students sign a new enrollment agreement for each semester.
 Tuition and fees are fixed for the semester at the time of enrollment.
 They are, however, subject to change on subsequent semesters with notification to students at the time of re-enrollment.